Notice of Request for Information.

 Without limiting the foregoing, commenters should consider the following:

 (1) What are the public policy implications of the collection, storage, analysis, and use of big data?
-For example, do the current U.S. policy framework and privacy proposals for protecting consumer privacy and government use of data adequately address issues raised by big data analytics?
+For example, do the current U.S. policy framework and privacy proposals for protecting consumer privacy and Start Printed Page 12252government use of data adequately address issues raised by big data analytics?

 (2) What types of uses of big data could measurably improve outcomes or productivity with further government action, funding, or research?
 What types of uses of big data raise the most public policy concerns?
 Are there specific sectors or types of uses that should receive more government and/or public attention?